My Bag

 What is the right water temperature for colors?
 Does hot water cause colors to fade?

-No, water temperature is not necessarily related to color loss - what matters more is the fabric composition.
+Water temperature is not necessarily related to color loss - what matters more is the fabric composition.
 In theory, you can use any temperature to wash colors, dark or light.
 However, it's important to be sensitive to fabric makeup and dye process.
 Cottons and durable synthetics can typically take higher heat, while we recommend laundering washable delicates using cooler temperatures.
 Most fading typically happens as a result of the high heat and tumbling in the dryer.
 Normal wear and tear can also cause colors to fade over time.

 Hot water is often used to treat dinginess (resulting from fuzz and dirt that make colors look less vibrant).
 Washing clothes in hot water can help to remove this buildup and brighten colors.
 To keep clothes brighter for longer, consider skipping the dryer when possible and opting to air dry.
 Additionally, pretreating stains with Stain Solution and using a deep cleaning detergent like Signature Detergent helps to maintain a beautiful clean.
 Our Signature Detergent formula is designed to be effective in all water temperatures.